Re-Printed from the November 2019 issue of Ink Magazine

 Tilsits were once very common cheeses throughout the world.
-There were versions from Poland, Germany, Switzerland, Austria and Denmark, to name a few.
-When I first started in the cheese business, Tilsits were a major seller for us.
+There were versions from Poland, Germany, Switzerland, Austria, and Denmark to name a few.
+When I first started in the cheese business, Tilsits were a major seller for us, now not so much.

 In the 60’s, Denmark renamed their Tilsit to Havarti in an effort to give it a competitive edge over other Tilsits.
 They then created another variation called Creamed Havarti by adding more butterfat and removing the tasteful washed rind finish.
 This cheese is very commonly found in supermarkets today.

 The Black Knight offering from Austria is a very pleasant, mild and creamy version made from cows’ milk with 50% butterfat content.
 Although mild, Black Knight has a nice flavor and will enhance your cheese assortment.

 Beemster Smoked Gouda from Holland ($16-$20 per pound)

 This cheese is part of the large Beemster family of goudas from Holland.
 Many of you know other Beemster cheeses such as Vlaskaas, XO and the popular Classic.
 The hickory smoking takes place in the United States.
 I like the fact that it’s a natural cheese and naturally smoked compared to the large group of processed chemically smoked cheeses out there.
 The cheese is made from pasteurized milk and it is lactose free.

 Piave Vecchio from Italy ($19 to $22 per pound)